ramonpm4/Perfil-Personal/README.md

 - Ability to work in multidisciplinary teams and communicate technical results clearly and precisely.

 ## **Why Me?**
-With my scientific background and research experience, I am well-equipped to tackle complex problems and design data-driven solutions with a rigorous approach.
-I am really passionate about continuous learning.
-I am always looking to expand my knowledge on cutting-edge tools and technologies in Data Science.
+I am a fast learner.
+My scientific background gave me the hability to acquire knowledge fast and to manage to find rigurous solutions to complex problems.
+I am truly passionate about continuous learning, adapting quickly with a Design-Build-Evaluate cycle mindset.